prisma/prisma/CONTRIBUTING.md

 #### Setting up a locally-linked development folder

 Set up a local project that will be linked to the local packages.

+> 💡 This works best when compiling with `pnpm run watch` in the background.

+> 💡 In any successful setup `pnpx prisma -v` should return version `0.0.0`.

 ```sh
 cd reproductions && pnpm install